|Salary:||£29,802 to £34,867 per annum, inclusive of London Allowance.|

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.

-If you have any queries regarding the vacancy or application process, please contact Jay Gerrans, HR Officer at J.email@example.com
+If you have any queries regarding the vacancy, please contact Gemma Wickert, email@example.com.

 We particularly welcome applications from black and minority ethnic candidates as they are under-represented within UCL at this level.